 - At least 60% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

 - The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

 - Of graduates who seek employment, at least 70% are employed in nutrition and dietetics or related fields within 12 months of graduation.

 2. Goal Two -- Objectives

 - 100% of interns will complete information specialist training during primary technology rotation at "meets" or "exceeds" expectations.

 - 100% of intern professional portfolios will "meets" or "exceeds" expectations.

 - 90% of employers of graduates will report interns have above average information technology skills.

 - At least 25% of each graduating internship class will become employed by a MD-DC employer for at least two years.

-- 80% of graduates achieve a satisfactory rating for entry-level practice from employers based upon feedback surveys.
+- 80% of graduates achieve a satisfactory or greater rating for entry-level practice from employers based upon feedback surveys.